 Globally, we employ approximately 18,000 people, maintain facilities in eight countries, and sell our products in more than 100 countries.
 We provide life-saving technologies to patients all around the world.
 Learn more about our global presence.
-Meet the people who lead our executive leadership team.

 Our Vision and Mission